Skip to content

 The Policy Nexus Behind Singapore's Water Transition

-TL;DR: PUB, Singapore's National Water Agency is not funding the nexus transition through one lever alone.
-Tariffs, green bonds, and recycling mandates now operate as one governance architecture for an energy-intensive supply model.
+Executive Summary: PUB, Singapore's National Water Agency, is funding the nexus transition through a multi-lever architecture.
+Tariffs, green bonds, and industrial recycling mandates now operate as a unified governance model for an energy-intensive supply future.

 The Governance Shift